formatjs/formatjs/website/docs/intl-messageformat.md

 // is equivalent to

-import IntlMessageFormat from 'intl-messageformat' import parser from 'intl-messageformat-parser' new IntlMessageFormat(parser.parse('hello')).format() // prints out hello
+import IntlMessageFormat from 'intl-messageformat' import {parse} from '@formatjs/icu-messageformat-parser' new IntlMessageFormat(parse('hello')).format() // prints out hello
 ```

 This helps performance for cases like SSR or preload/precompilation-supported platforms since `AST` can be cached.

-If your messages are all in ASTs, you can alias `intl-messageformat-parser` to `{default: undefined}` to save some bytes during bundling.
+If your messages are all in ASTs, you can alias `@formatjs/icu-messageformat-parser` to `{default: undefined}` to save some bytes during bundling.

 ### Formatters